 Art Class Syllabus:

-A typical timetable for one of our beginners painting courses will normally include the following (those students returning to us will be taught different, more advanced projects):
+A typical timetable for one of our beginners painting courses across all of our classrooms which are now located in Poole, Christchurch, Salisbury and Bournemouth, will normally include the following (those students returning to us will be taught different, more advanced projects):

 - Weeks 1-3: Drawing Techniques: